-On occasion, when tenants vacate a property, whether it is after giving the required notice or whether they leave early, there arises a dispute regarding the full return of the tenancy deposit.
+Sometimes when tenants vacate a property, whether it is after giving the required written notice or whether they leave early, there arises a dispute regarding the return of their tenancy deposit.

 Disputes can arise when we as agent, acting on behalf of one of our landlords, have decided to withhold a portion of the tenancy deposit, for reasons that may have come to light when we attended the check-out of the property.

 Common reasons for this may include, but are not limited to:

 1. Carpet Cleaning, damage/frays caused by pets, stains and/or replacement carpets

 2. General Cleaning and Tidying of internal/external areas including ovens, kitchens and bathrooms

 3. Redecorating, painting